-Rad Power Bikes reveals more user-friendly next gen e-bike RadRover 6 Plus for $1,999 – TechCrunch
+Rad Power Bikes reveals more user-friendly next-gen e-bike RadRover 6 Plus for $1,999 – TechCrunch

 Rad Power has manufacturing locations in China, Taiwan and Thailand that make the components the company designs and sends them at a very large scale, which also helps to keep the price down.

-The company has four retail stores in Seattle, San Diego, Vancouver and Europe where it also sells its bikes, and it has also set up a partner network with local bike shops that are certified to work on its bikes and even assemble them from the box at customers’ homes.
-Stephens said the company is on track to have 75% of its U.S. customers have rad service available to them this year.
+The company has four retail stores (in Seattle, San Diego, Vancouver and Europe, where it also sells its bikes), and it has also set up a partner network with local bike shops that are certified to work on its bikes and even assemble them from the box at customers’ homes.
+Stephens said the company is on track to have 75% of its U.S. customers have Rad Service available to them this year.